 This circuit is pretty simple, where it has a 555 IC, a couple of passive components, a motor, two transistors (to drive the motor) and a power supply.
 We’ve recently published a car wiper control using Arduino -which you can check if you’re interested.

-Connect the circuit to 12V line from Vehicle and connect the wiper motor and wiper switch as shown in figure.
+Connect the circuit to the 12V line from Vehicle and connect the wiper motor and wiper switch as shown in the figure.

 You can adjust the sweep rate of the wiper using R2 according to the intensity of rain.